nczmoo/dcs100/readme.md

     x BUG: armor is being added and then not being revealed properly x red color text-danger on dungeonBG is too dim x no ui.delta when opening chests
+    x create captions for add to reels because someone thouht mxHealth-2 was minusing health x does drinking work? yes
+    x fade to black whgen you die

     checkboxes look weird
     sound
     music
-    the number of portals given by a portal chest should be determined by how often you die change potions to inventory
     replace enter and exit buttons with forward and backward images

+    ART
-    key icon needs to be brighter (barely visible on store) fade to black whgen you die
+        key icon needs to be brighter (barely visible on store)
-    create captions for add to reels because someone thouht mxHealth-2 was minusing health does drinking work?

 MOTHER'S DAY PLAYTEST